Things to do in Dambulla and City Guide!

 New Peacock Resort – For those on a budget, the New Peacock is a great choice.
 It’s walking distance to town and is a much more modern hotel than others in its price range.
 Rooms start at $11 a night ($14 with breakfast).

 Sayare Inn – This is where we stayed.
 This budget hotel is great value for money.
 The room was clean, the staff (a family) are friendly, and the breakfast was amazing!
-Its location is nice and quiet but a little out of town however, there is a restaurant nearby.
+Its location is nice and quiet but a little out of town however, there is a restaurant and shops nearby.
 An air-con room here is $15 USD a night and includes a huge breakfast!

 Freedom Village – is a beautiful medium budget hotel walking distance to the bus station with a pool!
 The reviews say it’s very clean and the staff are really helpful (even offering free rides to the bus station if you don’t want to walk!)

-Jetwing Lake – This medium to high budget hotel is a little out of Dambulla but on a stunning property.
+Jetwing Lake – This medium to high budget hotel is a little outside of Dambulla but on a stunning property.
 It features a large pool and sits on the edge of a lake.
 The reviews are amazing (as they should be for the minimum $80 per night.)

 If you didn’t find what you were looking for then check out all the hotels in Dambulla on Booking.com!
 Or check out our blog on the most romantic and luxurious hotels in Sri Lanka for the perfect couples retreat!